Tetanus, Diphtheria, Pertussis (Tdap) Vaccine

 What is the Tdap vaccine?

-Common reactions may include soreness, redness and swelling in the arm where the shot was given.
-Headache and mild fever may also occur.
+Common reactions to the vaccine may include soreness, redness and swelling in the arm where the vaccine was given.
+Headache, fatigue, muscle soreness and mild fever may also occur.

 Who should not get the Tdap vaccine?

-- Had a life-threatening allergic reaction to a previous dose of tetanus, diphtheria, or pertussis vaccines, or to any component of these vaccines.
+Speak with your health care provider if you or your child has had a life-threatening allergic reaction to a previous dose of a tetanus, diphtheria, or pertussis vaccine, or to any component of the vaccines or to latex.

-- Had Guillain-Barré Syndrome (GBS) within 8 weeks of getting the tetanus vaccine.
+People who developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine, without another known cause being identified, should not get the Tdap vaccine.
 GBS is a rare condition that results in weakness and paralysis of the body's muscles.
-It usually occurs after infections, but it can occur rarely after some vaccines.
+It most commonly occurs after infections, but in rare cases can also occur after some vaccines.

 Mature Minor Consent